The Best Gravel Bikes

 Ibis Hakka MX Rival

 While we loved the stiffness of the Hakka's frame for its speed and efficiency, we have to admit that its lack of compliance can feel somewhat jarring over rougher terrain.
-It wasn't the most expensive model we tested, though it wasn't far off, and the high-end performance of the Hakka comes at a premium price.
+While it wasn't the most expensive model we tested, it wasn't far off, and the high-end performance of the Hakka comes at a premium price.
 That said, riders with competitive aspirations or those seeking a refined and race-inspired feel would do well to give the Ibis Hakka MX a look.

 Read review: Ibis Hakka MX Rival